 The dry-fire technique we used was to balance a quarter on top of the compensator, then aim in and squeeze the trigger.
 The goal is obviously to keep the quarter balanced.
 It isn't very difficult but if the quarter falls, it can indicate a few problems.

 The anticipation of recoil or a sloppy trigger finger will move the muzzle and cause the quarter to fall.
-You can apply the same concept to your handgun.
-Balance something like a spent brass casing on the front edge of your slide.
+You can apply the same concept to your handgun by balancing something like a spent brass casing on the front edge of your slide.
 Then go through your dry-fire routine.

 Work on your skills until your firearm stays rock-solid and the casing doesn't fall off the slide.
 This is a major tool in building proper fundamentals.